Paid, Owned, and Earned (POE) media are all viable strategies for building your authority and spreading your reach in social media.

 POE Isn’t Limited To Social Media

-And these strategies can absolutely expand beyond the digital realm into traditional marketing.
+And these strategies can expand beyond the digital realm into traditional marketing.
 Businesses are repurposing print materials, for example, into digital ones.
 Businesses are buying ad space on billboards to drive traffic to owned websites.
 Again… POE is core to any paid or organic marketing strategy.

-The POE infographic walks you through:
+The POE infographic walks you through the following:

 - Defining POE models